revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-A source-code repository is an archive with the code as well as the hosting facility for these software archives, where you can also have the project’s technical documentation, web pages, snippets, patches, etc. which can be accessed publicly (open-source) or privately.
+A source-code repository is an archive with the code as well as the hosting facility for these software archives, where you can also have the project’s technical documentation, web pages, snippets, patches, etc.which can be accessed publicly (open-source) or privately.

 </blockquote>